Dick Grayson - The Boy Wonder

 - Place(s) of Work: Blüdhaven (as of Rebirth), Gotham City, Wayne Tower, New York City, the Batcave, Chicago

 - Place of Birth: On the road with Haly's Circus.

 - Age: 21

-- Occupation: Vigilante and detective, circus acrobat, ex-police officer, ex-bartender, and ex-Museum curator.
+- Occupation: Vigilante, detective; circus acrobat, ex-police officer, ex-bartender, ex-Museum curator and ex-spy.

 Richard Grayson from Earth two was a member of the Justice Society of America and also partner of Bruce Wayne.
 His origin is very much the same as mainstream Dick Grayson, but at difference than he always kept the Robin identity, even as an adult.

 In the post-Flashpoint Earth-2 a new Dick Grayson debuted, becoming the third Batman.
 He was pivotal for Convergence.
 In the Earth-2 world Dick was married to Barbara and is not a superhero starting the events of the comic; instead he is a former reporter, who forms a non-powered look at the invasion of the world through the refugee camps.

 For more information see Dick Grayson (Earth 2).

 On the Kingdom Come story, Dick Grayson returned to hero business with the identity of "Red Robin" and in this reality he married Starfire and had a daughter with her who is also a superhero going by the name of Nightstar.